 Classes of analytes are grouped together in the sorted results.
-Basis species, then, are grouped, not interspersed with chemical parameters or other analytes.
+The built in analytes you supply, such as basis species and properties like pH, are grouped together, not interspersed with the calculated analytes or the user analytes or equations.
 Sort a subset of the data, instead of the entire data sheet, by selecting the data and checking the "Sort selected analytes/samples only" box.
 You can sequentially undo your sorts with the Revert button.